COVID vaccine mandate begins for New York City teachers, staff - NewsBreak

 Implementing the mandate smoothly may be a challenge for de Blasio, a Democrat who has boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
 New York City is not offering a remote option this year.

-De Blasio said 90% of Department of Education employees had received at least one vaccine dose, including 93% of teachers and 98% of principals, as of Friday.‘Environmental catastrophe’: Massive oil spill off southern California coast shuts down beachfronts
+De Blasio said 90% of Department of Education employees had received at least one vaccine dose, including 93% of teachers and 98% of principals, as of Friday.Man jumps onto wing of plane from emergency door in Miami

 The vaccination mandate in the nation’s largest school system does not include a test-out option, but does allow for medical and religious exemptions.
 It was supposed to go into effect last week but was delayed when a federal appeals court granted a temporary injunction.
 An appeals panel reversed that decision three days later.